rgfindl/functionci/README.md

 3. Install the [kms](kms/README.md) stack.
 4. Install the [app](app/README.md) stack.

+Note:
+1. You will need 3 unique buckets (2 _cim.yml + 1 in cloudformation.yml).
+Currently if creation failed, CloudFormation / CIM won't automatically clean up for you since out of scope of CloudFormation.
+You have to manually delete them yourself.
+2. Bear in mind KMS key would take minimum 7 days to delete even nothing refers to that key, in case you have KMS stack creation failure.
+Search and edit cloudformation.yml with different name would avoid this.

 ** If you fix or add anything please submit a Pull Request!!!

 ## Commands